Glooring/brick-breaker-space-demo/README.md

 # Brick Breaker Space

-A space-themed 2D arcade game developed in Unity, inspired by the classic *Brick Breaker Star: Space King*.
-Control a paddle, bounce the ball, and break all the bricks to progress through procedurally generated levels.
+Inspired by the classic *Brick Breaker Star: Space King*, this game lets you control a paddle, bounce the ball, and break all the bricks to progress through procedurally generated levels.
 This version brings custom assets, power-ups, and smooth gameplay to both desktop and mobile platforms.

 ## Demo